-California Residential Lease Agreement Templates
+California Rental Lease Agreement Templates (6)

-A California residential lease agreement is a legally binding rental contract between landlords and tenants, detailing the property, monthly rent, responsibilities and laws.
+A California rental lease agreement is a legally binding rental contract between landlords and tenants, detailing the property, monthly rent, responsibilities and laws.
 After both parties sign the form, tenants must pay the first month’s rent and security deposits.

-Last updated September 26th, 2024
+Last updated December 13th, 2024

-A California residential lease agreement is a legally binding rental contract between landlords and tenants, detailing the property, monthly rent, responsibilities and laws.
+A California rental lease agreement is a legally binding rental contract between landlords and tenants, detailing the property, monthly rent, responsibilities and laws.
 After both parties sign the form, tenants must pay the first month’s rent and security deposits.

 1. Home »